Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Introduction

 and for the average operator

 Moreover, on ${\mathcal{M}}$ we have

 \end{proposition} The remainder of this paper is organized as follows.
-In Section \ref{sec:RandomSource}, we prove a Lipschitz stability result of the space-semidiscrete inverse source problem as a direct result of the Carleman estimate presented in the Appendix \ref{Proof:CarlemanEstimateHomegeneuos}.
-Finally, in Section \ref{sec:cauchyproblem}, we study the space-semidiscrete inverse Cauchy problem and establish a Hölder stability result based on a second Carleman estimate and a geometric argument.
+In Section \ref{sec:RandomSource}, we prove a Lipschitz stability result of the spatial semi-discrete inverse random source problem applying the result of the Carleman estimate \eqref{eq:firstCarlemanV2} where its proof is presented in the Appendix \ref{Proof:CarlemanEstimateHomegeneuos}.
+Finally, in Section \ref{sec:cauchyproblem}, we study the spatial semi-discrete inverse Cauchy problem and establish a Hölder stability result based on a second Carleman estimate and a geometric argument.